 1/3 cup (75 mL) canola oil or vegetable oil

-Dressing: In small bowl, whisk together vinegar, cumin, mustard, sugar, salt, coriander, turmeric, paprika, nutmeg, cinnamon, cloves and cayenne; whisk in oil.
-Pour over rice mixture and toss gently.
+In a small bowl, whisk together the vinegar, cumin, mustard, sugar, salt, coriander, turmeric, paprika, nutmeg, cinnamon, cloves and cayenne; whisk in the oil.
+Pour this over the rice mixture and toss gently.

 Let cool; cover and refrigerate until chilled, at least 4 hours.
 (Make-ahead: Refrigerate for up to 24 hours.)
-To serve, sprinkle salad with almonds.
-(Note re appearance - when first mixed, the colours may not be as vibrant as a half hour later when vinaigrette is soaked in.)
+To serve, sprinkle the salad with the toasted almonds.
+(Note re appearance - when first mixed, the colours may not be as vibrant as a half hour later when the vinaigrette is soaked in.)

 Notes and Tips...

-• Lentil type - green or brown lentils are easily available at grocery stores (and should not be confused with de Puy lentils)
+Lentil type - green or brown lentils are easily available at grocery stores

-• Make ahead - toast the almonds, make the dressing and measure out the other ingredients head of time or even the day before and this comes together shockingly quickly .
+Make ahead - toast the almonds, make the dressing and measure out the other ingredients ahead of time or even the day before, and this comes together shockingly quickly.
 It tastes great even on day three - have never seen it last longer than that.

-• Modified - I recently came across a modified version of this also from Canadian Living - it leaves out the orzo and a few of the spices.
+Modified - I recently came across a modified version of this also from Canadian Living - it uses canned lentils, leaves out the orzo and a few of the spices, uses less oil - actually quite a few changes...